mggates39/Temperature_Display/README.md

 ### 128x64 Display Support
 Additionally added support for a 128x64 display with a different layout.
 Time on top with Temperature and Humidity below.
 The button toggles between Celcius and Farenheit values.

+### Use AceButton class
+The AceButton class allows us to simplify the loop and remove all the debounce code for the display choice button.

 ## Circuit Diagram
 The repository contains a [Fritzing](https://fritzing.org/home/) Diagram